← Dashboard ↑ Back to Top

 Unexpected $20K inheritance Some educators prioritize fully funding an IRA, strengthening their emergency fund, or increasing 403(b) contributions.

-• Most educators treat pausing contributions as a last resort — every month paused costs compounding growth
+Most educators treat pausing contributions as a last resort — every month paused costs compounding growth that may be difficult to recover

-• Use the 6-month rule: If you can solve it in 6 months, DON'T touch retirement savings
+Use the 6-month rule: if you can resolve the financial challenge within 6 months, many educators choose not to touch retirement savings

-• Many educators avoid reducing for wants, vacations, or lifestyle comparisons — reserving changes for true emergencies only
+Many educators avoid reducing contributions for wants, vacations, or lifestyle expenses — reserving changes only for genuine emergencies

-• Cashing out when changing jobs triggers taxes and penalties — most educators roll over to a new plan or IRA via direct rollover
+Cashing out when changing jobs triggers income taxes and potentially a 10% penalty — most educators roll over to a new plan or IRA via direct rollover to avoid this

-• You can switch vendors while staying at your current job — it's called a Contract Exchange, and your TPA must approve it.
-You may be able to reduce fees by moving to a vendor with higher 403bwise ratings, such as Fidelity or Vanguard
+You can switch vendors while staying at your current job — it's called a Contract Exchange, which typically requires TPA approval.
+Moving to a lower-fee vendor can significantly improve long-term outcomes

-• Update beneficiaries after marriage, divorce, births, adoptions, and deaths—don't leave accounts unprotected
+Many educators update beneficiaries after marriage, divorce, births, adoptions, and deaths — to keep accounts protected

-• After setbacks, restart contributions immediately (even at 3%), redirect "found money," use catch-up contributions after 50
+After setbacks, many educators restart contributions — even at 3% — and use catch-up contributions after 50 to work toward recovery

-• The teachers who retire comfortably aren't the ones who never faced obstacles—they're the ones who stayed in the game
+The educators who retire comfortably aren't the ones who never faced obstacles — they're the ones who stayed in the game

 📝 Knowledge Check